-Beyond the amplification of past trends, there has, however, been a step change in the handling and approach to European policy making under Labour.
+Beyond the amplification of past trends we argue that there has been a step change in the handling and approach to European policy making under Labour.
 There are two dimensions to this.
-First Labour has been able at ministerial level and throughout government to take a more pro-active, directive and strategic approach to Europe.
+First, Labour has been able at ministerial level and throughout government to take a more pro-active, directive and strategic approach to Europe.
 This has been possible because, compared with previous administrations, there have been fewer deep divisions within the leadership over Europe.
-Consequently strategic considerations concerning Europe have been able to be developed at ministerial level across government without deep discord.
+Consequently strategic considerations concerning Europe have been developed at ministerial level across government without deep discord.
 Under the Major administration, by contrast, such matters were avoided for fear of dividing the government.
-So that strategic thinking tended to take place either clandestinely or at official level through various ad hoc devices.
-These devices still exist, but there is more of a ministerial steer and policy questions have re-verted back to their domain.
+This had the result that strategic thinking tended to take place either clandestinely or at official level through various ad hoc devices.
+The significant qualification to this first observation is that the Chancellor and the Treasury are a kind of domaine réservé in this process.
+This is not to say that there has not been pro-activity from this quarter, such as on employment policy.
+It is just that it has not come under Blair's direction, just as Gordon Brown has maintained primacy over policy on joining the EURO.
 The second sense in which there has been a step change relates to the structure of policy making.
-The creation of devolved authorities in Scotland and Wales (and in Northern Ireland) has changed the way the UK process of European policy making works and the pressures brought to bear upon it.
-In essence the institutional pitch has changed, as have some of the players and the rules of play.
+The creation of devolved authorities in Scotland and Wales (and intermittently in Northern Ireland) has changed the way the UK process of European policy making works and the pressures brought to bear upon it.
+In essence the institutional pitch has changed, as have some of the players and the rules.
 How this will play out in practice remains to be seen as tricky issues arise and if and when political control at the sub-national and national level diverges.
+Of course, this development is not attributable to the EU but to alterations in the domestic institutional arrangements which mediate Europeanisation.